reginankenchor/reginankenchor/README.md

 🛠️ Serving as an **OSPO Ambassador** at **IKEA**, helping organizations adopt open source tools.
 🏛️ Served two terms (2020–2024) as **Vice President of the GNOME Board of Directors** and as Rotational Governance Committee Secretary and Chair.

-Looking forward to continuing my contributions and inspiring others in the open source and technology space!

 ---